UniversalDependencies/UD_Turkish-GB/README.md

 This treebank was originally annotated with the aim of setting guidelines for the Turkish UD.
 All fields are annotated manually for UD v1.
-The conversion to v2 was performed semi-automatically.
+The conversion to v2 included some automatic changes.
 Further information on the treebank and the annotation process can be found at the [the treebank web page](http://coltekin.github.io/gk-treebank/).